On the Picard Group of the Moduli Space of Curves via $r$-Spin Structures: Higher genera and conclusion

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-The author is very thankful to P.Dunin-Barkowski for numerous discussions and competent advisoring during all the project.
-I am also grateful to D. Zvonkine for teaching me a trick used in genus 2 case which led to a significant simplification and for helpful remarks.
-The author is partially supported by International Laboratory of Cluster Geometry NRU HSE, RF Government grant, ag. № 075-15-2021-608 dated 08.06.2021
+The author is very thankful to P.~Dunin-Barkowski for numerous discussions and competent advisoring during all the project.
+I am also grateful to D.~Zvonkine for teaching me a trick used in genus 2 case which led to a significant simplification and for helpful remarks.
+I thank anonymous referees for numerous tips.
+The author is partially supported by International Laboratory of Cluster Geometry NRU HSE, RF Government grant, ag. no.~075-15-2021-608 dated 08.06.2021.